vmware-tanzu/velero/site/content/docs/main/customize-installation.md

 ### Colored CLI output

-Velero CLI uses colored output for some commands, such as `velero desribe`.
+Velero CLI uses colored output for some commands, such as `velero describe`.
 If the environment in which Velero is run doesn't support colored output, the colored output will be automatically disabled.
 However, you can manually disable colors with config file: